gbmiranda/flutter_plus/README.md

 ## 🍬 Demonstration

 An appetizer of the real meaning of the library.
-Two codes that do the same thing, the first with native widgets and the second using the library.
+Two codes that do the same thing, the first using the library and the second with native widgets.

 > A customized Container with centralized text that accepts user interaction.
 >